-The purpose of the Inpatient/Outpatient Unbundling Policy is to document a payment policy for covered medical and surgical services and supplies.
-Health care providers (facilities, physicians and other health care professionals) are expected to exercise independent medical judgment in providing care to patients.
+The purpose of the Inpatient/Outpatient Unbundling Policy is to provide guidance for covered medical and surgical services and supplies.
+Health care providers (facilities, physicians and other qualified health care professionals) are expected to exercise independent medical judgment in providing care to members.
 The Inpatient/Outpatient Unbundling Policy is not intended to impact care decisions or medical practice.
+This policy applies to In-Network and Out-of-Network facilities.